LaneyLeffler/html2md/README.md

-Html2md is a Go library for converting html to markdown.
+Html2md!is a Go library for converting html to markdown.

-# Installation
+  Installation

 If you have [gopm](https://github.com/gpmgo/gopm) installed,